anAddictiveLou/SOCKET_MESSAGE/README.md

 # SOCKET_MESSAGE
-Server and client chat with each other
+Server and client send and receive messages with each other in parallel.

 # Server:
 !!!Only finishing when type exit!!!